 What is FDRI and why does it matter?

-We need smarter monitoring to help us understand and prepare for floods and droughts
+We need smarter monitoring to help us prepare for floods and droughts

-Funded by the Natural Environment Research Council, FDRI is filling the gaps in how we measure floods and droughts through:
+Funded by the Natural Environment Research Council, FDRI is filling the gaps in how we understand and act on floods and droughts through:

 • Innovative, cost-effective monitoring, generating high-resolution, near real-time hydrological data, at a whole-system level